• Home

 Lead Vocals and Flute

-Best known as the former frontman of South Yorkshire's industrious prog rock tribute Harmony of Spheres, and the flautist of ambient prog outfit Nova Cascade, Charlie brings his theatrical vocal stylings to the otherwise familiar line-up of Ghost of the Machine.
+Charlie brings his dramatic vocal stylings to the otherwise familiar line-up of Ghost of the Machine.

 Prog has been an essential part of Charlie’s life since he was first introduced to Genesis at the tender age of 4 by his older brother.
 It left a permanent impression, with both Peter Gabriel and Phil Collins becoming huge inspirations.
-With HOS, Charlie sought to pay homage to the many giants of prog such as Genesis, Pink Floyd, Rush, Marillion and Jethro Tull with a memorable stage show that also featured flute parts, dramatic costumes, audience interaction and, of course, cowbell.
+This early prog education has fully manifested itself in Charlie's thrilling and theatrical stage performances with Ghost Of The Machine.

 This is not Charlie’s first time working with his Ghost Of The Machine colleagues; eagle-eyed fans may recall his stand-in appearance on vocals with This Winter Machine at The Slade Rooms in Wolverhampton, December 2019.